SCLW/Circuitry-Based-Sound/readme.md

 ## CD4040

-Frequency division
-Ripple Counter
-(quoted) The 4040 is a binary counter / divider.
-.
-It has a single input.
-Control input Reset should be kept low
-If a square wave is applied to this input, the outputs (labelled Q1 to Q12) each oscillate at a rate related to the input frequency.
+This IC performs frequency division.
+If a square wave is applied to the input, each output creates square waves at half the frequency of its preceeding output, at which the first output Q1 applies its division to the input signal and oscillates at a rate at on half, Q2 at one quarter, Q3 at one eighth Q4 at one sixteenth and so on.

+Control input reset triggers the first output.
+For continuously frequency division it should be kept at logical low.

 <img src=https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD4040.jpg>